ushham/Shut-The-Box/Numerical Tests.md

 Same as MT-E, but I reversed the preference for permutations when multiple tiles had to be closed.
 In the example I gave we would preference [5, 7] over [4, 8], which is preferenced over [3, 9].

-### Maximise tiles - Probability (MT-P)

-Same as MT-E, however the combination is chosen where each tile has the lowest probability of being rolled on its own.
-For example

 ### Reduce tiles - Extremes (RT-E)

 In this method we try to reduce the number of tiles open in each game.
 To do this I maximised the number of tiles closed with each dice roll.
 For example, if I roll 12 in the first roll of the game, I would close [1, 2, 3, 6].
 Again, when there is an option between permutations of the same number of tile closures, we use the permutations where there is the largest difference between the lowest and highest tiles.